 Statistics: Displays image statistics including Minimum, Maximum, Average, and Median values.

 Histogram: Displays image histogram with controls to adjust the minimum and maximum values for each channel.
 Both linear and logarithmic scalings are available to apply to the image.
+This is somewhat redundant with the below-image histogram and may be removed in the future.

 FITS Header: Displays a table for FITS header keywords, values, and comments.